 Also, I need an immediate and written update if there are any changes to your emergency contact information.
 Nothing would be more terrifying than to have an injured or sick child and be unable to contact anyone.

-Please label your child’s jackets, sweaters and hats (every little girl has at least one white sweater, and every boy seems to have a blue jean jacket!) as well as their book bags, lunchboxes and show ‘n’ tell.
+Please label your child’s jackets, sweaters, and hats (every little girl has at least one white sweater, and every boy seems to have a blue jean jacket!) as well as their book bags, lunchboxes and show ‘n’ tell.
 During carpool, book bags often are emptied.
 It’s very difficult to know just whose belongings were left behind.
-Because their outer clothing is so similar, children can’t always tell whether or not they have the right jacket.
+Because their outer clothing is so similar, children can’t always tell whether they have the right jacket.
 Please check what your child wears home occasionally.
 Several children are missing expensive coats and jackets.
 If you plan to send a special snack, especially for a birthday, let us know in advance.
-Often we end up with several “special” children on the same day in the same class.
+Often, we end up with several “special” children on the same day in the same class.
 With a little advanced planning we can be sure everyone does get their special day.
 Birthday invitations should be mailed rather than sent through the school.
 No matter how careful a teacher is, feelings are hurt if everyone hasn’t been invited.

 REMINDER: If you do not use carpool times– Please be sure to park and walk your child to the front door.